Major Declaration Process

-- AP/IB/A-levels Calculus credit can be used towards the major requirements, but only if it’s on your Stanford transcript.
-(Scores must be sent to the University Registrar.)
+- AP/IB/A-levels Calculus credit can be used towards the major requirements only if it is on your Stanford transcript.
+Scores must be sent to and processed by the University Registrar for the scores to appear on your transcript.

 - Transfer credit: see Transfer Credit Process page